-By early 1940-ies the word “curry,” in one form or another, had been assimilated into the cultures of Fiji, Japan, and Singapore; made its way to South Africa, Jamaica and Guyana; and even popped up in Britain, Germany, and Scandinavia (see: currywurst and curried herring).
+By early 1940-is the word “curry,” in one form or another, had been assimilated into the cultures of Fiji, Japan, and Singapore; made its way to South Africa, Jamaica, and Guyana; and even popped up in Britain, Germany, and Scandinavia (see: currywurst and curried herring).
 Even Americans had been eating it for a century, as the first American cookbook, 1824’s The Virginia Housewife, featured a curry recipe.

 However, one of the only places in the world that didn’t have a dish called curry was, curiously enough, India.

 That word “curry,” now as then, has a meaning as vague and inclusive as its ingredients.
 It can mean any stew made with Indian spices, as well as the yellow spice powder (usually a mixture of turmeric, coriander, cumin, and fenugreek) used in raisin-studded chicken salads.
-It’s not difficult to trace the spread of curry—it traveled by sea, following traders and slavers and laborers, the ancient vectors of colony and conquest.
+It’s not difficult to trace the spread of curry—it traveled by sea, following traders and slaves and laborers, the ancient vectors of colony and conquest.

 The Portuguese first came to India’s palm-toothed southern shores in 1498, in search of cardamom, cloves, and black pepper, each among the world’s most valuable commodities.
-Lacking a word to describe the spicy, coconut-thickened stews they found there, they went ahead and made one up: carel, taken from the Tamil word kari.
+Lacking a word to describe the spicy, coconut-thickened stews they found there, they went ahead and made one up carel, taken from the Tamil word Kari.

-The meaning and origin of that Tamil word is surprisingly opaque.
+The meaning and origin of that Tamil word are surprisingly opaque.
 Dr. Lizzie Collingham, author of the book Curry: A Tale Of Cooks And Conquerors, says it meant something akin to “biting.”
 Colleen Taylor Sen, food historian and author of the book Curry: A Global History, gives the more common etymology of “spiced sauce.”